-The gross profit margin increased to 41% in the second quarter of 1998 from 40% in the second quarter of 1997, primarily due to improved margins at Thermo Black Clawson and the Company's water-management business.
+The gross profit margin increased to 41% in the second quarter of 1998 from 40% in the second quarter of 1997, primarily due to improved margins at Thermo business.
 Margin improvement at the Company's water-management business was principally due to a change in sales mix.